Sperandeo's method

-According to the rules, at least two extreme points are required to draw a trend line.
-But here’s the catch, everyone chooses this extremum for themselves and attaches importance to it, which leads to the line being drawn incorrectly, and its signals are either false or you simply miss the real reversal and enter the market too late.
+According to the rules, at least two extremes are required to construct a trend line.
+But here's the catch: everyone chooses this extreme for themselves and attaches importance to it, which leads to the line being constructed incorrectly, and its signals are either false, or you simply miss a real reversal and enter the market too late.

 Renowned trader Victor Sparandeo faced this problem.
 He became world-famous after publishing his book, which offered a solution to this pressing issue.
 Incidentally, he is one of the few traders who wrote a book after achieving success in the stock market, rather than, as is often the case, after a career failure.